-- the background is not blurry enough.
+- background is not blurry enough.
 This is a consequence of incorrect aperture setting, you need to shoot at f /2.8 or lower.
-If your camera’s settings do not allow you to shoot with these settings, then set the aperture to the lowest value and move closer to the subject.
+If your camera’s settings do not allow you to shoot with these settings, then set aperture to the lowest value and move closer to subject.

 - lights in the background appear and disappear.
 This happens when you take a picture of light bulbs.
 Therefore, you need to set the shutter speed to less than 1/60 of a second and capture the frame again.

-If you prefer to take pictures with iPhone or another mobile digital device with a built-in camera, then you will need a compact smartphone with two cameras or you can get the desired effect using photo editing programs.
-Usually, the application provides a great number of vectors to apply to every single portrait.
-You can play with your models and subjects at any time of the day and night.
-Just choose a necessary template on your pc and find out the real definition of what is bokeh in photography.
-Sometimes even unbelievable 3D surfaces can become the right sample to work with to create your own meaning of the image.
+If you prefer to take pictures with iphone or another mobile digital device with built in camera, then you will need a compact smartphone with two cameras or you can get desired effect using photo editing programs.
+Usually application provide great number of vectors to apply to every single portrait.
+You can play with your models and subjects any time of the day and night.
+Just choose necessary template on your pc and find out real definition of what is bokeh in photography.
+Sometimes even unbelievable 3D surfaces can become a right sample to work with to create your own meaning of the image.

-There are different criteria for determining the quality, but still, there is a very personal perception.
+There are different criteria for determining the quality, but still there is a very personal perception.
 One person may like this effect in a photograph, while another will not like this pattern at all.
 The pattern itself directly depends on optical scheme of the lens.
-It is obvious that pixels always make the difference so keep it around 1080p to be sure that you will create the necessary effect.
-A high resolution of 4k will permit us to create marvelous wallpapers and ideas for a magic picture gallery.
+It is obvious that pixels always make the difference so keep it around 1080p to be sure that you will create necessary effect.
+High resolution of 4k will permit to create marvelous wallpapers and ideas for magic picture gallery.